arthurpaulino/miraiml/README.rst

 -----

 1. Install: ``$ pip install miraiml``
-2. Now, inside a Python environment, import the main classes:
+2. Now, inside a Python environment, import the main components:

->>> from miraiml import HyperSearchSpace, Config, Engine
+>>> from miraiml import HyperSearchSpace, Config, Engine, extras

 Some didactic tutorials can be found in the examples_ directory.
 Or `Read the Docs`_ for a better understanding of MiraiML.